 Because the metro has been in operation since 1924, unfortunately not all stations are completely barrier-free or step-free.
 It is constantly improved, but the retrofit installation of elevators is extremely expensive, especially in the old stations.

-At the moment (2018), 15 of the almost 160 metro stations are not completely barrier-free and can’t be used without restrictions for wheelchair users or parents with pushchairs.
+15 of the almost 160 metro stations are not completely barrier-free and can’t be used without restrictions for wheelchair users or parents with pushchairs.

 Barcelona Metro stations, which are not fully accessible:

 Line L1: Clot, Plaça de Sants, Espanya, Urquinaona Line L1: Clot, Plaça de Sants, Espanya, Urquinaona

 Line L3: Espanya, Vallcarca Line L3: Espanya, Vallcarca